openstack/openstack-ansible/doc/source/upgrade-guide/overview.rst

 script runs each upgrade playbook in the correct order, or playbooks can be run individually if necessary.

-Running the Upgrade script
+Running the upgrade script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Liberty series releases of OpenStack-Ansible contain the code for
+The Liberty release series of OpenStack-Ansible contain the code for
 migrating from Kilo to Liberty.

 To upgrade from Kilo to Liberty using the upgrade script, perform the